Mithun-Nag/Amber_Apo_Protein_Run/README.md

 ## 📂 Contents

-- **Amber_Apo_Run.ipynb** – End-to-end workflow for protein preparation, system solvation, minimization, equilibration, and production MD  is your main file
+- **Amber_Apo_Run.ipynb** – End-to-end workflow for protein preparation, system solvation, minimization, equilibration, and production MD
+ This is your main file

 ---